 2.2.2 Conversion of Outstanding Grand Stock Options.
 Subject to the provisions of this Plan of Merger, each Grand Stock Option which is outstanding immediately prior to the Effective Time of the Merger shall at the Effective Time of the Merger become and be converted into an option to purchase shares of Macatawa Common Stock ("Converted Macatawa Stock Options") in an amount equal to the product (rounded to the fourth decimal place) of (a) the number of shares of Grand Common Stock then subject to the Grand Stock Option, multiplied by (b) the Stock Exchange Ratio, provided that any fractional shares of Macatawa Common Stock under the Converted Macatawa Stock Option shall be rounded to the nearest whole share.
-The exercise price per share of Macatawa Common Stock under the Converted Macatawa Stock Option shall be equal to the then applicable exercise price per share of Grand Common Stock under the Grand Stock Dytion shall be equal to the then applicable exercise price per share of Grand Common Stock under the Grand Stock Option divided by the Stock Exchange Ratio, provided that such exercise price shall be rounded to the nearest whole cent.
+The exercise price per share of Macatawa Common Stock under the Converted Macatawa Stock Option Stock under the Grand Stock Option Stock under the Stock Exchange Ratio, provided that such exercise price shall be rounded to the nearest whole cent.